Unconscious Scripts

 • Working constantly even if it jeopardizes one's health and personal relationships.

 "As long as I'm getting attention, I'm alive."
 [Any attention is good attention.
 I don't want to be unnoticed, forgotten and left for dead on this battlefield.
 An injury to my leg prevented me from keeping up with my troops.
-I'm helpless dying in the field.
-In this lifetime, a moment can't go by with people unaware of my existence or a tragedy will ensue.]
+I'm helpless dying on this field.
+In this lifetime, a moment cannot pass with people unaware of my existence or a tragedy will ensue.]

 Possible behaviors due to past-life, unresolved/survival-based dialogue:

-• Drinking excessively to create a scene or conflict to attract attention.
+• Drinking excessively and creating a scene or conflict in order to attract attention.

 • Fabricating stories or being melodramatic and outlandish in one's speech, appearance, etc. in order to remain the center of attention.

-• Rarely listening or allowing others to have prolonged attention.
+• Rarely listening or allowing others to have adequate attention.

 "As long as no one notices me, I'm safe and alive."

-(A client killed on battle when charging towards the front-line enemy making him visible and vulnerable to attack.)
+(A person killed on battlefield when charging towards the front-line enemy making them visible and vulnerable to attack.)

 Possible behaviors due to past-life, unresolved/survival-based dialogue: